Persistence

 Conclusion

-In the article, we saw a demonstration of how we can use hijackable COM keys (that miss references to libraries) to gain persistence.
-We saw two methods InProcServer32 and LocalServer32 that are used by applications to run libraries in a process.
-Since the execution of these libraries is automated, replacing them with our malicious file would mean automated execution of our code as soon as the related application starts.
-In the InProcServer32 method, we create another reference to the same COM key existing in HKLM, in HKCU and override the execution.
-On the other hand, in the LocalServer32 method, we replace an EXE reference with our malicious one.
+Firstly, in the article, we demonstrated how we can use hijackable COM keys (that miss references to libraries) to gain persistence.
+We explored two methods: InProcServer32 and LocalServer32, which applications use to run libraries in a process.
+Since these libraries execute automatically, replacing them with our malicious file means our code runs automatically as soon as the related application starts.
+In the InProcServer32 method, we create another reference to the same COM key in HKCU to override the one in HKLM.
+Conversely, in the LocalServer32 method, we replace an EXE reference with our malicious one.
 Hope you liked the article.
 Thanks for reading.

 Author: Harshit Rajpal is an InfoSec researcher and left and right brain thinker.
 Contact here